 • Strain the liquid out of your salsa before you add salt and lime – otherwise, you will pour out the salt and lime when you strain it!

 • If you don’t like spicy salsa, remove the seeds and membrane from the jalapeño before dicing.
-This can be a really mild salsa.
+This can be a really mild salsa if you need it to be.
 If you really don’t like spice, start with only half of the jalapeño.

-• Try roasting the cherry tomatoes under the broiler until they are blistered before making salsa to get a fire-roasted/charred flavor.
+• Try making roasted cherry tomato salsa by roasting the cherry tomatoes under the broiler until they are blistered before making salsa to get a fire-roasted/charred flavor.

 Share on Facebook